Hedonic Diversity Games: A Complexity Picture with More than Two Colors: Algorithmic Lower Bounds

-In the converse direction, let $\III'$ be a \YES-instance of \allHDGIndividualShort with $\types = 4$ and $\scoalnum = \coalnum = 3$.
-From \Cref{clm:greensMustBeInMG} we know that both agents with color $G$ must be in coalitions with normal agents.
-Due to agents $R,B$, there are at least two coalitions, as the grand coalition is not acceptable for normal agents.
-If there are exactly two coalitions, then one must consist out of agents $R$ and $B$ and the second one contains all the remaining agents.
-Thus we can split the coalition into two by halving the color classes and we obtain an individually stable outcome.
-When there are $3$ coalitions, then due to individual stability agents $R$ and $B$ are together in single coalition.
-The two remaining coalitions must consist out of agents forming the partitioning. \end{proof}

 Note that \allHDGNashShort and \allHDGIndividualShort are trivially solvable in polynomial time in case of $\scoalnum = 1$.
-The only possible coalition is the grand coalition and we can check for stability in polynomial time. \fi
+The only possible coalition is the grand coalition and we can check for stability in polynomial time.

-We remark that the instances produced by the reductions presented in the proofs of \Cref{lem:allHDG:NPh:SizeTypes,lem:allHDG:NPh:TypesNum} never admit any stable outcome that violates the restrictions imposed by $\coalsize$, $\coalnum$ and $\scoalnum$; in other words, the hardness also holds when we remove these restrictions.
+We remark that the instances produced by the reductions presented in the proofs of \Cref{lem:allHDG:NPh:SizeTypes,lem:allHDG:NPh:TypesNum} never admit any stable outcome that violates the restrictions imposed by the respective values of $\coalsize$, $\coalnum$ and $\scoalnum$ in the reductions.
+More explicitly, in the instances constructed in the proof of \Cref{lem:allHDG:NPh:SizeTypes} there is no stable outcome in which any coalition has size more than four, and in the instances constructed in the proof of \Cref{lem:allHDG:NPh:TypesNum} there is no stable outcome with more than three coalitions in total and at most two non-singleton coalitions.
+This implies that the hardnesses also holds when we consider\allHDGNashShort without restrictions on $\coalsize$, $\coalnum$ and $\scoalnum$ (i.e.\ setting each of these upper-bounds to \(n\)).

 At this point, we know that none of our \XP\ algorithms can be strengthened by dropping a parameter in the parameterization.
 The remaining task for this section is to show the same for fixed-parameter algorithms, notably via matching \W[1]-hardness reductions.